Xiangwen-Wang/Raman_project/doc/knowledge_graph_edge_rule.md

 # Knowledge Graph Schema — Raman-informed 2D Material Exploration Agent

 This document defines the knowledge graph (KG) that the exploration agent navigates.

 The agent is **read-only over structures**: it does not generate or modify materials.
-It only retrieves, ranks, and explains.
+It only retrieves, expands, ranks, queries, updates, and explains candidate materials.

 The KG is a **typed multigraph**:

-- **Nodes** = materials (one node per entry in the DB).
+* **Nodes** = materials, one node per database entry.
-- **Edges** = typed relations between two materials, each carrying a `relation_type` and a scalar `weight` in `[0, 1]`.
+* **Edges** = typed relations between two materials.
+* Each edge carries a `relation_type` and optional evidence attributes.
+* Edges are **binary**: the graph only defines whether a relation exists.
+* The KG does **not** assign hand-designed edge weights.
-- Multiple edges of different types between the same pair are allowed and **must** be preserved — they are the provenance the agent uses to explain "why these two materials are related".
+* Multiple edges of different types between the same pair are allowed and must be preserved.

+The reason is that the relative importance of different relations is uncertain.
+Instead of manually deciding that one relation is stronger than another, the agent should learn which relation type is useful through its exploration policy and reward.

 ---